accetto/debian-vnc-xfce-g3/readme-local-building-example.md

 This page describes how to build the images locally and optionally also push them to the **Docker Hub**.

-The **second version** (G3v2) of the building pipeline in the sibling project [accetto/ubuntu-vnc-xfce-g3][accetto-github-ubuntu-vnc-xfce-g3] made it really easy, even if you want to build a set of images or all of them at once.
+The **second version** (G3v2) of the building pipeline introduced in the sibling project [accetto/ubuntu-vnc-xfce-g3][accetto-github-ubuntu-vnc-xfce-g3] made it really easy, even if you want to build a set of images or all of them at once.

 ## Preparation